In the web development business? Perhaps graphic design? Getting clients a colossal pain in the ass? 😉

 Don’t let the words “Blog Monetization” allow you to think that’s all we’re doing.
 This is BUSINESS building training.
 This is SALES training.
 That’s what we do inside the Lab.

-And, if you’re a busy business owner who doesn’t have the time to sit down and learn it all yourself, you can consider jumping into the Accelerator program with me.
+And, if you’re a busy business owner who doesn’t have the time to sit down and learn it all yourself, you can consider jumping into the Platinum program with me.
 I’ll help you ramp it up much faster and get you moving in the right direction with your business.
 Then, once you’re good to go, you can cancel.
 No problem.

 OK.
 We’ll talk soon. 🙂